TomerFi/home_assistant_appdaemon_alexa_google/README.md

-# AppDaemon application for Home Assistant, Handles calls from an Alexa Skill and a Google Action
+# AppDaemon application for Home Assistant, Handles calls from Alexa Skill and Google Action
 AppDaemon application for Home Assistant, handles calls from either and Alexa Skill or a Google Action.</br>

 **Please note:** The functionality of this application is design to suit my own needs, it won't necessarily fit others and you might need to do some python code writing and designing to make it work for you.</br>